joonki34/TIL/Glossaries.md

 A user cannot override static methods in Java, because method overriding is based upon dynamic binding at runtime and static methods are statically binded at compile time.

 ### What is the difference between processes and threads?
-A process is an execution of a program, while a Thread is a single execution sequence within a process.
+A process is an execution of a program, while a thread is a single execution sequence within a process.
 A process can contain multiple threads.
-A Thread is sometimes called a lightweight process.
+A thread is sometimes called a lightweight process.

-Both processes and threads are independent sequences of execution.
-The typical difference is that threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.
+Both processes and threads are independent sequences of execution. **The typical difference is that threads (of the same process) run in a shared memory space**, while processes run in separate memory spaces.

+쓰레드는 메모리를 서로 공유하지만 스택은 별도로 갖고 있다.

 ### What is an Iterator?
 The Iterator interface provides a number of methods that are able to iterate over any Collection.
 Each Java Collection contains the iterator method that returns an Iterator instance. **Iterators are capable of removing elements from the underlying collection during the iteration.**